UWcse482a-2020/DNS/README.md

 8
 % of products clicked on where “product satisfied the parameters of my query” : 100%

-Fill In the Blank Responses
+### Fill In the Blank Responses
-Feature tags should be more descriptive and clear in their wording An “age range” tag would be useful
+- Feature tags should be more descriptive and clear in their wording
+- An “age range” tag would be useful
-Not all tags apply for all product types
+- Not all tags apply for all product types
-“Eye-acc” looks a lot like AAC, consider writing out the full word “accessibility” Additional tags: vibration, size, carryable vs. not carryable, requires outlet?, requires fine motor dexterity?, resistant vs not resistant, level of motor movement needed?
+- “Eye-acc” looks a lot like AAC, consider writing out the full word “accessibility”
+- Additional tags: vibration, size, carryable vs. not carryable, requires outlet?, requires fine motor dexterity?, resistant vs not resistant, level of motor movement needed?
-Separate category filter for cognitive age
+- Separate category filter for cognitive age
-For the “texture” tag, maybe distinguish between soft plush texture vs plastic Resulting Actions Taken
+- For the “texture” tag, maybe distinguish between soft plush texture vs plastic

+### Resulting Actions Taken

 From Goal 1, we learned that the wording of our search tags was confusing and not descriptive enough for some users.
 As such, we updated the wording to be clearer by changing the strings associated with each tag when we display the search bar in HTML.

 There was also an overall influx of suggested new tags to add to the search interface for more complex searches.
 Based on Anat’s feedback, we moved forward with adding text-based keyword searching on the product description column to further improve the granularity of the search experience.
 We also considered adding an additional dropdown to filter by the cognitive age required to use each product.
 Ultimately, we did not add the search-by-age feature because the associated data was subjectively filled in by us for testing purposes, and was therefore not highly reliable as the basis for an entirely new dropdown.

-GOAL #2
+## GOAL #2
-Task
+### Task

 Next, we asked users to view product pages based on their query.
 After viewing each product page, they answered the following question(s):

-“Based on the information provided on the page, this product is:
+*“Based on the information provided on the page, this product is:*
-Accessible to me based on my needs
+- *Accessible to me based on my needs*
-Inaccessible to me based on my needs
+- *Inaccessible to me based on my needs*
-I cannot tell because some information is missing
+- *I cannot tell because some information is missing*

-If previous answer was c), the information missing was as follows: _____ [fill in the blank]” Data
+*If previous answer was c), the information missing was as follows: _____ [fill in the blank]”*

+### Data
-On average, our users spent 3 minutes reading each product page User
+On average, our users spent 3 minutes reading each product page.

+User
 # Products Viewed
 # of “a)” Responses